hb9ssb/trx-control/README.md

 ## More information

-More information can be found the wiki at https://github.com/hb9ssb/trx-control/wiki
+More information can be found on the trx-control website https://trx-control.msys.ch as well as on the wiki at https://github.com/hb9ssb/trx-control/wiki